 Climate in Iran

 Although the rainfall varies from season to season and year to year, the average rainfall falls between November and March in Iran.
-It is approximately rain-less in June to August.
+It is approximately rain-less from June to August.

 If you want to travel to Iran, try to pack appropriate clothes based on the cities you want to visit in both winter and summer.